Bright Promises Foundation: History

 The organization was founded as the Illinois Society for the Prevention of Cruelty to Animals in 1869.
+It was founded by Edwin Lee Brown and John Clark Dore with the help of George T. Angell, president of the Massachusetts Society for the Prevention of Cruelty to Animals.
+The Society aimed to prevent cruelty to both children and animals, having legal jurisdiction throughout Illinois.
+In the 1870s, the Society investigated animal cruelty at the Union Stock Yards which resulted in arrests of individuals who did not feed or water livestock.
 It added children to its mission in 1877, changing its name to the Illinois Humane Society.

 In 1893 friends of the organization, including Marshall Field, Philip Armour, and George Pullman, purchased a home in Chicago to serve as the Society's headquarters.
 This building was later demolished, but a fixture from the building was removed and rehung at the new Polk Street offices of the Society's Children Service Division.
+The Society's official magazine, the Humane Advocate began publication in 1906.
+It was edited by Ruth Ewing.

+Edwin Lee Brown was the Society's first president, John C. Dore second, Richard P. Derickson third and John G. Shortall fourth.
+Shortall was elected president for 29 consecutive years.
+He was influential in the founding of the American Humane Association.
+John L. Shortall succeeded his father as fifth president.

 As one of the first agencies in the United States to deal with abused and neglected children, the organization advocated for legislation to address child protection in the workplace and society.
 Its efforts to influence public opinion resulted in the creation of the Juvenile Court in Chicago in 1899 and the Chicago Commission on Youth Welfare in the 1950s.
 It advocated for the registration of newborn infants, and crusaded against "distillery dairies" to ensure adequate supplies of wholesome milk.

 In the 1950s, the organization decided to focus on children exclusively.
 Its name changed to the Bright Promises Foundation in 2009.

 Historical records of the organization are archived at the University of Illinois at Chicago, and a collection of papers are at the Illinois State Historical Library in Springfield.